ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 **Note:**

 - P2P is disabled to ensure that it only syncs data from L1.
-- The beacon archiver is configured to point to the es-node archive service.
+- The beacon archiver is configured to use the es-node archive service.

 ## Verifying the Derivation Process